-- 3.22 We propose to: - a) Align the fixed amount (P_f) with the determined operational cost and other costs as shown in Table 4.2.
-These costs remain relatively constant over the four years of the Price Control and show no significant variation with customer numbers.
-Therefore, we propose to use an average of the determined values which will apply in each of the four years of the Price Control. - b) Restructure the equation to group the Pf and At terms together.
-While this has no impact on the functioning of the equation, it serves to confirm that the At term is an adjustment to the operational cost allowances of the Price Control. - c) Amend the variable element of the St term such that Pv becomes the determined value of the margin subject to the application of a Margin Factor (MFt) to reflect changes in the number of customers and the market price of energy relative to that which underpinned our determination of margin.
-The calculation of the Margin Factor is set out in Chapter 5, beginning at Paragraph 5.60. - d) The deduction of a cost sharing amount (\mathbf{CS}t) to reflect a share of any cost saving against the determined S_t amount which is returned to customers. - e) Include an additional factor of 100 to align with the definition of the St term as a value in pence per unit. - 3.23 Our proposed determined values for the terms of the St equation are set out below.
-Monetary values are stated in October 2023 prices.

-- Pr £40.733m/a, being the average value of the determined operating and other costs as set out in Table 4.2.
+- a) Align the fixed amount (P_f) with the determined operational cost and other costs as shown in Table 4.2.
+These costs remain relatively constant over the four years of the price control and show no significant variation with customer numbers.
+Therefore, we intend to use the average of the determined values which will apply in each of the four years of the price control. - b) Restructure the equation to group the P_f and A_t terms together.
+While this has no impact on the functioning of the equation, it serves to confirm that the A_t term is an adjustment to the operational cost allowances of the price control. - c) Amend the variable element of the S_t term such that P_v is the determined value of the margin subject to the application of a Margin Factor (MF_t) to reflect changes in the number of customers and the market price of energy relative to that which underpins our determination of margin.
+The calculation of the Margin Factor is set out in Chapter 5, beginning at Paragraph 5.104. - d) Introduce the deduction of a cost sharing amount (CS_t) to reflect a share of any cost saving against the determined S_t amount which is returned to customers. - e) Include an additional factor of 100 to align with the definition of the St term as a value in pence per unit. - 3.34 Our determined values for the terms of the St equation are set out below.
+Monetary values are stated in October 2023 prices. - Pf £41,138,951 per annum, being the average value of the determined operating and other costs as set out in Table 4.2.
 This includes an allowance for certain lines of depreciation and costs which will be recharged or recovered by Power NI when it uses its systems in other areas of its work.
-When tariffs are determined, this amount is subject to a deduction for commercial and other use through the At term described below, which has historically run at between 22 and 24% of this determined amount. - P_v £14.6m/a, being the average value of the margin determined in Chapter 5 in October 2023 prices. - Plt is the application of CPIH to inflate costs determined in base year prices to nominal terms for the relevant regulatory year. - Q{st} is the quantity supplied in the relevant year. - CSt is a cost sharing amount as defined immediately below.
+When tariffs are determined, this amount is subject to a deduction for commercial and other use through the At term described below, which has historically run at between 22 and 24% of this determined amount.

+Pv £15.3m/a, being the average value of the margin determined in Chapter 5 in October 2023 prices.

+Plt is the application of CPIH to inflate costs determined in base year prices to nominal terms for the relevant regulatory year.

+QS_t is the quantity supplied in the relevant year.

+CS_t is a cost sharing amount as defined immediately below.